 Have you ever been to Israel?
-If not, you’re really missing out on the plethora of great Israeli cuisine you will try there.
+If not, you’re really missing out on the plethora of great Israeli food you will try there.
 Think mounds of creamy hummus, topped with newly pressed olive oil and chickpeas; freshly chopped tabbouleh bursting with the aroma of mint; piping hot crispy falafel made right before your eyes.
 It’s a foodie’s dream come true to eat in Israel.

 If you’re wondering where you should travel for food in Israel, don’t limit your thinking to Jerusalem and Tel Aviv.
 There are fantastic food opportunities all over the country.
 One of my favorite places to get to know Israel and it’s food is in Haifa, a city in the northwestern part of the country.
 In Haifa, you can take a private guided food tour with Haifa Street Food Tours, who will make sure you don’t leave without a full understanding of the food of Israel, and what makes Haifa a special food destination.

 The best part of this tour is that you get a chance to visit some of the best Haifa restaurants, where the chef is a local fixture who’s been perfecting his craft and serving the people of Haifa for many years.
 I love food tours in large part because of the opportunity to meet local purveyors and get a real insight into why they run their business and the passion behind it.

 Must-Try Traditional Israeli Food